GW2ToolBelt/GW2APIClient/README.md

 build scripts to find out which toolchains are requested.

 An installed JDK 1.8 (or later) is required to use Gradle.

+## Generating Endpoints

+The [api-generator](https://github.com/GW2Toolbelt/api-generator) is used to generate the types and endpoint definitions for this library.
+Head over to its repository to learn more about Guild Wars 2's API.

 ### Building